theemadnes/mesh-cnbl-internal-01/README.md

 combining mesh ingress gateways with internal https LB on GKE using Istio and Gateway APIs.
 Istio APIs are used within the mesh, and Gateway APIs are used for north/south networking to get requests to the mesh. this could be reproduced using Gateway API for everything, but i'll leave that as an exercise for the reader for now.

+the Gateway API controller is automatically installed on GKE Autopilot clusters, but must be manually enabled for GKE Standard clusters; see https://cloud.google.com/kubernetes-engine/docs/how-to/deploying-gateways#enable-gateway-existing-cluster

 we'll test access using a GCE VM to call mesh-based services, traversing an internal HTTP proxy LB

 this also assumes that all necessary APIs have been enabled within the project